-The Company accounts for share-based compensation to employees in accordance with ASC 718, "Compensation-Stock Compensation."
+The Company accounts for share-based compensation to employees in accordance with ASC 718, Compensation-Stock Compensation ("ASC 718").
 Under ASC 718, the Company measures the cost of employee services received in exchange for an award of equity instruments based on the grant-date fair value of the award and, for those awards subject only to service conditions, the Company recognizes the costs on a straight-line basis over the requisite service period for the entire award the employee is required to provide service in exchange for the award, which generally is the vesting period.
 For awards with performance and service conditions, we begin recording share-based compensation when achieving the performance criteria is probable and we recognize the costs using the accelerated attribution method.
+Our policy is to recognize forfeitures as they occur.